bakdata/streams-bootstrap/charts/kafka-app/README.md

 version: 0.1.0

 dependencies:
-  - name: common-app
+  - name: kafka-app
     version: "0.1.0"
-    repository: "file://../common-app" # Or an HTTP repository
+    repository: "file://../kafka-app" # Or an HTTP repository
 ```
 You can then include the library's templates in your own templates/ files.
 The library templates will be rendered using the values from your application's values.yaml file.